metis-caad/roomconf-converter/README.md

 `python3 agraphml2textualmap.py -f <agraphml_filename>`

-You will get a JSON file with an original file name and `_onehot.json` suffix as result.
+You will get a text file with an original file name and `_text.map` suffix as result.

-## Connection map as a sequence

-Convert an Agraphml to a connection map and then to a comma-separated sequence.
-Only existing (non-zero) conections will be available in the sequence.

-`python3 agraphml2sequence.py -f <agraphml_filename>`

-You will get a TXT with an original file name and `_SEQ.txt` suffix as result.